Q: What is WRS?

 Q: Can I advertise my company on WRS?

 A: Yes, of course.
-Please contact us and ask for our latest ratecard.
+Please contact us and ask for our latest ratecard and media kit.
 We adhere to normal rules for broadcast radio in Switzerland and follow the rules as set by the Federal Office of Communications.
 Broadly, that means no tobacco, hard liquor or political advertising material is permitted.

 Q: I'm organising a local event and I'd like to promote it on air.
 Can I do that?